It was almost 9:00 am when my plane landed at Keflavik International Airport. I hadn’t been this excited to deplane in years.

 The truth is, I made a promise to myself.
 I would not visit Iceland until I bought my new camera and improved my photography skills.
 A promise I kept until the day I bought my new Sony a7rii.
 Soon after that, I possessed my round-trip ticket to one of the most beautiful places on earth.

 After I left the airport and picked my rental, I made my way from Keflavik to Reykjavik.
+There are so many unique places to stay in Iceland, but to start, I’ll explore Reykjavik – the capital city.

 For Iceland’s standards, that 45-minute drive was pretty bland, but to me, it was already blowing my mind.
 Iceland was slowly introducing itself.
 You know, not to kill me with over-excitement or anything like that.
 Even though it was the middle of summer, the day was cold and cloudy – a typical day in Iceland.